How To Jump Start A Car?

 4. Using a Hand-Crank Generator

 Hand-crank generators are an innovative solution for charging a dead car battery.
-These devices convert manual labor into electrical energy, which can then be used to charge your car battery enough to start the engine.
+These devices convert manual labour into electrical energy, charging your car battery enough to start the engine.

 Using a Hand-Crank Generator: